 Effective March 17, 2015, the Company entered into a Management Services Agreement (the "MSA") with Fortress.
 Pursuant to the terms of the MSA, for a period of five (5) years, Fortress will render advisory and consulting services to the Company.
 Services provided under the MSA may include, without limitation, (i) advice and assistance concerning any and all aspects of Checkpoint's operations, clinical trials, financial planning and strategic transactions and financings and (ii) conducting relations on behalf of the Company with accountants, attorneys, financial advisors and other professionals (collectively, the "Services").
 The Company is obligated to utilize clinical research services, medical education, communication and marketing services and investor relations/public relation services of companies or individuals designated by Fortress, provided those services are offered at market prices.
 However, the Company is not obligated to take or act upon any advice rendered from Fortress and Fortress shall not be liable for any of the Company's actions or inactions based upon their advice.
 Fortress and its affiliates, including all members of its Board of Directors, have been contractually exempt from fiduciary duties to the Company relating to corporate opportunities.
 In consideration for the Services, the Company will pay Fortress an annual consulting fee of \$0.5 million (the "Annual Consulting Fee"), payable in advance in equal quarterly installments on the first business day of each calendar quarter in each year, provided, however, that such Annual Consulting Fee shall be increased to \$1.0 million for each calendar year in which the Company has net assets in excess of \$100 million at the beginning of the calendar year.
 The MSA shall be automatically extended for additional five-year periods unless Fortress or the Company provides notice to the other party of its desire not to automatically extend the term.
-For the three months ended March 31, 2023 and 2022, the Company provides notice to the other party of its
+For the three months ended September 30, 2023 and 2022, the Company recognized \$125,000, respectively, in expense on its Condensed Statements of Operations related to the MSA.
+For the nine months ended September 30, 2023 and 2022, the Company recognized \$375,000, respectively, in expense on its Condensed Statements of Operations related to the MSA.